sentinel-official/docs/docs/validator-setup/README.md

 - [Node Monitoring](/node-monitoring): make sure everything works properly on your Validator machine!
 - [Autorestake](/validator-setup/category/restake-app-setup): a guide to join Restake.app and enable your Validator for autocompound
 - [RPC Exposure](/validator-setup/category/rpc-exposure): enable remote execution of functions and access to node services

+### Voting power

+In order to become an active Sentinel validator you’ll need to accumulate enough voting power.
+Voting power is the metric that decides if a technical valid validator is active or not.
+You will receive voting power by delegating DVPN to your validator or have other people delegate DVPN to your validator.
+1 DVPN equals 1 voting power.
+How much voting power is required to be come active can be seen on the [blockchain explorer](https://www.mintscan.io/sentinel/validators).
+Sort on voting power and check what the lowest amount is.
+You’ll need to require more voting power than that in order to become an active validator, sign transactions and get rewarded for it.

+### dVPN node

+If running a Sentinel validator seems to be unfeasible for you, you can also setup a dVPN node instead.
+A dVPN node is not bound to a minimum amount of voting power.
+It will still support the Sentinel network and can be a source of income as well.
+Read more about it in the "[dVPN node setup](https://docs.sentinel.co/node-setup)" section.